Dallas Robbery Lawyer

 Of all theft crimes, robbery is among the most serious because it is committed in the presence of a victim.
 Burglary, for instance, is committed without the victim being present, so you can imagine how serious a robbery charge can be.
 After all, robbery is a felony in Texas.

-For these reasons, you need aggressive defense if you’re accused of robbery in Dallas.
+You need aggressive defense if you’re accused of robbery in Dallas for these reasons.
 Choosing a lawyer to represent and defend you is not a simple decision, so choose wisely by retaining Peter Barrett.
 Attorney Barrett is your first line of defense who can help prevent a bad situation from getting worse.
-A robbery charge is serious enough, but with our firm in your corner, you can rest assured that your case is in good hands.
+A robbery charge is severe enough, but with our firm in your corner, you can rest assured that your case is in good hands.
 Attorney Barrett has defended clients from criminal charges for over 25 years and can leverage his invaluable insights and resources to give you an upper-hand.

 - intentionally, knowingly, or recklessly causes bodily injury to another